 Embracer to buy U.S games developer Saber Interactive for up to $525 mln

-STOCKHOLM, Feb 19 (Reuters) - Swedish video game group Embracer EMBRACb.ST is buying U.S. game developer Saber Interactive for up to $525 million, the Swedish company said on Wednesday.
+STOCKHOLM, Feb 19 (Reuters) - Shares in Embracer EMBRACb.ST soared on Wednesday after the Swedish video game group said it was buying U.S. game developer Saber Interactive for up to $525 million and reported a sharp rise in quarterly core earnings.

-Embracer said it would pay $150 million initially in a mix of cash and Embracer stock, and thereafter an earn-out consideration of a maximum $375 million, "subject to fulfilment of agreed milestones".
-The potential earn-out payment is also in a mix of cash and shares.
+Embracer said it would pay $150 million initially for Saber, the maker of games such as World War Z, in a mix of cash and Embracer stock.

+After that, it would pay an earn-out consideration of a maximum $375 million, "subject to fulfilment of agreed milestones", also in a mix of cash and shares.

 "Saber has been on our radar for a very long time because of their deep history of consistently high-quality work," Embracer CEO Lars Wingefors said in a statement.